Who are we?

 - Marketing and Advertising of careers/clients

-- Screening of applications on paper and by means of preliminary interviews
+- Screening of applications and holding of preliminary interviews

 - Short listing of candidates according to client criteria